openSUSE/virtx/README.md

 and no API handler works.
 Arg.

 Adding to the go.mod a section that seems to fix it, hopefully this will work.

+# CODE STYLE

+The "standard" code style for Golang is to have CamelCase everywhere which is a readability disaster for me being used to C (and probably one of the worst style choices of Go).

+So in most places (function names, variable names, struct fields etc), I used instead the convention of using _ as it should be.

+The first letter case expresses the visibility of the symbol, which is even more readable this way.

+I made an exception for types: type names are CamelCase since code generators use that convention, and it would be too cumbersome to do otherwise.